 As part of our series called “5 Things I Wish Someone Told Me Before I Began Leading My Company,” I had the pleasure of interviewing Anne Carlson, Founder and CEO of Jiminy’s, the industry-leading producer of sustainable dog food & treats using insect protein.
 Anne was named 2019 Entrepreneur of the Year in the Food and Beverage category by the American Business Awards for her work on Jiminy’s.
 Prior to Jiminy’s, Anne was the VP of Market Intelligence at Big Heart Pet Brands where she led Shopper Insights, Market Analytics, and Strategic Projects.
-Anne previously founded Secant, which she then sold to IRI, and has also worked for Accenture, Diageo, and Seagram’s.
+Anne previously founded Secant, which she then sold to IRI, and has also worked for Accenture, Diageo and, Seagram’s.
 She holds a BA in Political Science, Economics, and Mathematics from Washington University in St. Louis, as well as an MBA from NYU.
 Currently, Anne lives in Berkeley, CA with her husband (Eric), daughter (Boothe), and two pups (Tuco & Timber).

 Can you share a story about the funniest mistake you made when you were first starting?
-Can you tell us what lessons or ‘take aways’ you learned from that?
+Can you tell us what lessons or ‘take-aways’ you learned from that?

-We immediately launched the giveaway and we’re watching it really closely at first because if (and back then it was a question of “if” and not “when”) it got to 1000 units, we’re shutting it down.
-We gave away about 50 units on the first evening, and then about 150 more the next day, so I’m thinking we’ll just run it for a few days.
-The next day I’m at an offsite meeting and I get a text from a colleague telling me our website’s down.
-“OH NO, THE GIVEAWAY!” and sure enough, it had exploded.
-It was “she told two friends and they told two friends, and so on, and so on… “ There was so much activity that our website cried uncle.
-Several thousand units later — and don’t get me wrong, we were really happy people wanted our treats — we had dodged a social media bullet.
+We quickly start the giveaway and we’re watching it closely at first because if we reached 1000 units (back then it was honestly more a question of “if,” not “when”), we would then shut it down.
+On the first evening, we gave away about 50 units.
+Then 150 more units were claimed the following day, so I’m thinking we’ll just run it for a few days.
+Well, the day after that I’m at an offsite meeting and I get a text from a colleague telling me our website’s down.
+“Oh no, the giveaway!” and sure enough, it had exploded.
+There had been so much activity that our website tapped out.
+Several THOUSANDS of units later (and we were really happy people wanted our treats), we had dodged a social media bullet.
 The lesson: never turn your back on the internet.

 None of us are able to achieve success without some help along the way.
 Is there a particular person who you are grateful towards who helped get you to where you are?
 Can you share a story?